 The project continues to lead all field activities while collaborating with NMCP Vector Control Unit staff on vector surveillance in sentinel sites, insecticide resistance monitoring, longitudinal surveillance for vector bionomics, and laboratory analysis.
 In 2018, VectorLink expanded longitudinal vector bionomics monitoring from three to four sites and conducted insecticide resistance monitoring in all seven counties in Liberia.

-- Determine the insecticide susceptibility levels of the main malaria vector, Anopheles gambiae l., using the World Health Organization (WHO) tube test and Centers for Disease Control and Prevention (CDC) bottle tests;
+- Determine the susceptibility of malaria vectors, including Anopheles gambiae s.l. and An. funestus in sites where it is found, to different insecticides Centers for Disease Control and Prevention (CDC) bottle bioassay;

-- Determine the spatial and temporal composition and distribution of anopheline species, their behavior, and density;
+- Determine the spatial and temporal composition and distribution of anopheline species;

 - Maintain mosquito colonies in the insectary; and,